The title or the sack? Barcelona boss Setien must win over Messi to win La Liga | Goal.com

 However, what we have seen in his 11 games to date (seven wins, three defeats and one draw) is a style more similar to the sterile 'tiki-taka' that Guardiola despised than the short, sharp and incisive passing that the Catalan deployed to conquer Europe twice in three years.

-As Messi damningly stated in an interview with Sport, "I never doubted the squad we have and I have no doubt that we can win all that remains, but not by playing in the way we were playing.
+As Messi damningly stated in an interview with Sport, during the break, "I never doubted the squad we have and I have no doubt that we can win all that remains, but not by playing in the way we were playing.

 "Now, everyone has their opinion and they are all very respectable.
 Mine is based on the fact that I was lucky to play in the Champions League every year and I know that it is not possible to win it by playing as we have been playing."